OGKevin/ComBunqWebApp/Wiki/Home.md

 ### Buttons

-To get your data you can make use of the buttons porivede on the [decrypt] page.
+To get your data you can make use of the buttons provided on the [decrypt] page.
 Each button will make an API call, even if you already have pressed the button before on the same session, this is because no data is getting stored.

 ##### Buttons explained